Grsmto/simplebar/README.md

 Notice: IE10 doesn't support `MutationObserver` so you will still need to instantiate SimpleBar manually and call `recalculate()` as needed (or you can just use a polyfill for `MutationObserver`).

-If you want to support IE9 or apply SimpleBar on an SVG element on IE11, you will need a [polyfill for `classList`](https://github.com/eligrey/classList.js/blob/master/classList.js).
+If you want to apply SimpleBar on an SVG element on IE11, you will need a [polyfill for `classList`](https://github.com/eligrey/classList.js/blob/master/classList.js).

-Or you can use SimpleBar v1.
+IE9 is not supported anymore (because we use `translate3d` to position the scrollbar) so please use SimpleBar v1 if you really need it.

 ## 3. Demo
 http://grsmto.github.io/simplebar/